 Partner agencies may sign up for free email notifications or visit www.recalls.gov to stay informed about all current recalls.

-Food Bank of Central New York is notified of all United States Food and Drug Administration (FDA) and United States Department of Agriculture (USDA) Class I and Class II recalls.
-The Food Bank also stays informed regarding state and local recalls.
+Food Bank of Central New York reviews food recall notices issued by the United States Food and Drug Administration (FDA), United States Department of Agriculture (USDA), and Feeding America.